Best Toys for Puggle

 Physical Exercise Recommendations for Puggle

 Physical activity for Puggle should reflect their moderate (30-45 min daily) exercise needs and 15-30 lbs (typically 18-25 lbs) build.
 Daily exercise should include 30-60 minutes of species-appropriate physical activity divided into at least two sessions.
 For Puggle, effective exercise includes walks and play and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Fatigue signs include heavy breathing, slowing down, not wanting to continue, and lying down during activity.
 Puggle dogs with friendly, playful, social traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Puggle dogs need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Puggle benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Puggle